 Grades of Condition (I'd advise contacting us for details on posters rated below Very Good):

-Excellent+ (Exc+) or near mint : Unused condition!
-This poster has little or no signs of handling, although because of the fragility of the paper on most Mexican posters, there may be a few small dings around the edges, and/or some light separation at the fold lines.
+Exc+ (Excellent+): Unused condition!
+This poster has little or no signs of handling, although because of the fragility of the paper on most Mexican posters, there may be a few small dings around the edges, and some light separation at the fold lines.
+The paper may also have browned slightly with age.

-Excellent (Exc) : Clean and bright with little visible wear.
-This poster may have been used once, but there are no major flaws.
-It may have a few minor pinholes near the corners, slight edge wear, and/or some light separation at the fold lines.
+Exc (Excellent) : Clean and bright with limited wear.
+This poster may have been used a few times, but there are no major flaws.
+It may have some pinholes, light edge wear, and/or some separation at the fold lines.
+The paper may also have browned slightly with age.
+Posters in this condition will not be perfect, but the artwork portion will be in very nice shape, and they will display beautifully.

-VG+ or VG/Exc : Somewhere between VG and excellent in condition.
+VG+ (Very Good +): Somewhere between VG and Excellent in condition.

-Good+ or Good/VG : Somewhere between good and VG in condition.
+Good+ : Somewhere between Good and VG in condition.

-Good : Still presentable, and should look good in a frame, but this a well-used poster with noticeable flaws.
-The poster will probably have some (but not all) of the following flaws: wear/tears around the edges, wear/separation at the fold lines, pinholes, border chips around the edges, extra browning of the paper, soiling, extra fold lines, repairs, tears within the image area, mild fading, small holes, light bleed-thru from writing on the back, moderate discoloration.
+Good : Still presentable, and should look decent if matted and framed, but this a well-used poster with noticeable flaws.
+The poster will probably have some (but probably not all) of the following flaws: general wear, tears/dings around the edges, wear/separation along the fold lines, many pinholes, border chips, soiling, browning of the paper, creasing/wrinkling, tape stains, fading, water marks, tears within the image area, brittleness, small holes, light bleed-thru from writing on the back, tape on back, discoloration, extra folds, and repairs/restoration.

-For all condition grades, we will mention any flaws that are especially noticeable within the description.
+We try to mention any flaws that are especially noticeable, within the item description.

 Mexican onesheets are quite difficult to find in top condition.
 Linen-backing is a good method of repairing minor flaws and protecting the posters from further damage and deterioration.